tomoko-tiba/-PComp-Final/README.md

 ### API Testing

 I used HTTP request library of Processing to make POST requests.
 There were many difficulties in this process, , such as incorrect conversion of text encoding formats and inaccurate recognition of the recording format.
-However, as this part is not part of physical computing, I will briefly document the process in this section：
+However, as this part is not part of physical computing, I will only briefly document the process in this section：

 1. Record ( processing minim Library )
 2. Audio to text（Baidu Voice Recognition Api）